ucan-wg/spec/README.md

 ]
 ```

-### 7.2.6 Proofs
+### 7.2.6 Proof of Delegation

-The `prf` field MUST contain UCAN proofs (the ”inputs” of a UCAN).
+The `prf` field MUST contain UCAN witnesses (the ”inputs” of a UCAN).
 As they need to be independently verifiable, proofs MUST either be the fully encoded version of a UCAN (including the signature), or the content address of the relevant proof.
-Attenuations not covered by a proof in the `prf` array MUST BE treated as owned by the issuer DID.
+Attenuations not covered by a proof in the `prf` array MUST be treated as owned by the issuer DID.

 Proofs referenced by content address MUST be resolvable by the recipient, for instance over a DHT or database.
 Since they have no availability concern, inlined proofs SHOULD be preferred, unless the proof chain has become too large for a request.